vsavkin/dci-in-ruby.github.com/technical_overview.md

 <h2 class="block">Presenters</h2>

-Being big fans of logicless templates, we wrap all domain objects into presenters.
+Being big fans of logicless templates, we wrap up all the domain objects in presenters.

 	  def show
 	    auction_to_show = Auction.find(params[:id])